 CASLab is series of labs and computers hosted and maintained by the School of Computing.
 The lab is made up of machines that dual-boot Windows and Linux.
-All systems make use of a shared network drive hosted by a main Linux server running Samba and NFS.
-This means you can save your work on Windows and continue working on it in Linux, or even at home.
+Most systems authenticate with your Queen’s NetID and password.

 At this time, the main CASLab facilities are located in Goodwin Hall 230, 248 and Walter Light 310.